 B-90.
 Publishers’ Bookbindings, 1830–1910

 In laboratory sessions, this course examines the processes of graining, stamping, and embossing so that they are clearly understood.
-The sequence of bookcloths provided by the manufacturer, their variety of colors and textures, the endpapers, the striped endbands, all the materials the binder brought to the book, are studied in detail, as are – decade by decade – the technologies and styles that changed the appearance of the covers.
-Special emphasis is given to the identification of "signed" bindings: when they occur and how to look for them.
+The sequence of bookcloths provided by the manufacturer, their variety of colors and textures, the endpapers, the striped endbands, all the materials the binder brought to the book, are studied in detail, as are—decade by decade—the technologies and styles that changed the appearance of the covers.
+Special emphasis is given to the identification of “signed” bindings: when they occur and how to look for them.
 Background case histories are given of practitioners in the field: binder, engraver, publisher, and (at the turn of the century) the artist-designer.
-The course will make extensive use of Rare Book School's collection of c19 and early c20 binding examples.
+The course will make extensive use of Rare Book School’s collection of nineteenth-century and early twentieth-century binding examples.